 Opioid deaths are on the rise.
 In 2016, opioids caused over 42,000 deaths in the United States.
-The U.S. Department of Health and Human Services declared opioids a public health emergency.
-Despite the implementation of a 5-point plan to combat opioid and prescription drug addiction in America, more than 130 people die from an overdose every day.
-This means knowing what to do after opioid overdose remains just as crucial as ever.
+The U.S. Department of Health and Human Services declared opioids a public health emergency.1 Despite the implementation of a 5-point plan to combat opioid and prescription drug addiction in America, more than 130 people die from an overdose every day.2 This means knowing what to do after an opioid overdose remains just as crucial as ever.

-Opioids are one of the most addictive and dangerous drugs on the street today.
-What's even more frightening is most people never develop an addiction from illegal substances - they develop a dependency on prescription pills suggested by a doctor to manage pain.
+Opioids are among the most addictive and dangerous drugs on the street today.
+What’s even more frightening is most people never develop an addiction to illegal substances – they develop a dependency on prescription pills suggested by a doctor to manage pain.

-No matter what type of opioid you use, understanding the risk and signs of an overdose can save your life or the life of someone else.
-If you're reading this in hopes of helping a loved one, know that you cannot always force people to change.
+No matter what type of opioid you use, understanding the risk and signs of an overdose can save your life or someone else’s life.
+If you’re reading this in hopes of helping a loved one, know that you cannot always force people to change.
 You can, however, support any desire they have to seek help and prepare to assist in the event of an overdose.

-Opioids slow breathing, heart rate, and will overall depress the body's nervous system.
+Opioids slow breathing and heart rate and depress the body’s nervous system.
 Opioids also trigger the release of dopamine.
-Dopamine is a chemical messenger that is part of the brain's reward system.
+Dopamine is a chemical messenger that is part of the brain’s reward system.
 This system evolved as a means of survival, allowing people to experience pleasure and be motivated to do things that keep them alive, such as eating and reproducing.

 The reward circuit releases large quantities of dopamine when taking drugs, more than the amount ever typically released naturally.
 As a result, the body begins to stop producing dopamine and other important chemicals on its own.
-Instead, the body starts to require opioids or other drugs to function properly.
+Instead, the body requires opioids or other drugs to function properly.

-Heroin and prescription painkillers slow everything in the body, which is what ultimately leads to lung and heart failure during an overdose.
+Heroin and prescription painkillers slow everything in the body, ultimately leading to lung and heart failure during an overdose.

 Signs of an Opioid Overdose

-Opioid overdoses happen quickly and are capable of killing someone in three to five minutes.
-The stronger the drug and the higher the dose, the greater the risk, and the faster the overdose.
-Signs of an opioid overdose include:
+Opioid overdoses happen quickly and can kill someone in three to five minutes.
+The stronger the drug and the higher the dose, the greater the risk and the faster the overdose.
+Signs of an opioid overdose3 include:

 - Unable to speak